Harman-Sahota/Custom-Web-Scraper/README.md

 The Custom Web Scraper Application is a Django-based tool designed to perform keyword searches on a predefined list of websites and store the search results in a CSV file.
 This application serves as a basic web scraping utility that can be extended and customized for various use cases.

+## Updates and Features

+- **Frontend Integration**: The application is currently being enhanced to include a frontend interface.
+Users will be able to use the application through a functional website, making it more user-friendly and accessible.

+- **Scraping by Category**: A new feature is being developed to allow users to perform searches by category.
+This will enhance search flexibility and accuracy by narrowing down results based on specific categories.

+- **SQL Database Integration**: Instead of using CSV files, the application is being upgraded to use an SQL database for storing keywords, websites, and search results.
+This change will improve data organization and querying capabilities.

+- **User Accounts System**: A user account system is in the works, requiring users to log in before using the website.
+This will enhance security and provide personalized experiences for users.

+- **API Check and Integration**: An intelligent feature is being added to check if a website has a data sharing API before performing scraping.
+If an API is available, the application will utilize it to retrieve data, reducing the need for scraping and potentially improving data accuracy.

 ## Setup and Usage

 ### Installation